Journey to Resolving HikariCP Deadlock When Using JPA and MyBatis Together (feat. OSIV)

 Precisely, I discovered that even after this method ended, it wasn’t returning the Connection and was keeping one active.

-The expected number of connections when executing this logic was one, but since Connection Leak occurred in this code, it became logic that needed a maximum of 2 connections simultaneously until the logic was completed..
+At first, I thought it was HikariCP Deadlock due to Connection Leak.
+The expected number of connections when executing this logic was one, but since Connection Leak occurred in this code, it became logic that needed a maximum of 2 connections simultaneously until the logic was completed.

 Real Problem Resolution in Progress